Petarkir2000/ESP8266-Relay-MQTT/README.md

 80---------32------mqtt_pass-----Password

 ## Chart/Diagram:
-For more information on the modules and the sequence of actions, see `Diagram.png'
+For more information on the modules and the sequence of actions, see `Diagrame mermaid.png'

 ## License